tknarr/opendkim-genkeys/README.md

 *   `-n` : use next month instead of this month when automatically generating a selector
 *   `-v` : log additional informational messages while processing
 *   `--no-dns` : do not attempt to automatically update DNS records
+*   `--selector` : output the selector and do nothing else

 If no `selector` is specified, one will be automatically generated based on the current month (or the next month if `-n` was used).
 Standard practice would be to omit the